voschezang/coding-handbook/alignment/control-guidance.md

 ## Dual model

 There are two seemingly opposite philosophies to achieve alignment.
-See also [leadership styles](./leadership-styles.md).
+See also [authoritative & surrendered leadership](authoritative-surrendered-leadership.md).

 1. 🎛️ **Control**.
 A direct, brute-force approach that uses *power* to obtain control.
 It relies on rules and directives.
 2. 🧭 **Guidance**.
 A softer, indirect style that uses *empowerment*.
 It involves receptivity, facilitation and incentives.